Introduction to Azure Functions

 The new project contains the following files:

-- HttpTrigger.cs – This class contains boilerplate code for a HTTP-triggered function.
-It contains a FunctionName attribute with the function name, and a trigger attribute, HttpTrigger, that specifies that the function is triggered by a HTTP request.
+- your-function-name.cs – This class contains boilerplate code for the function that you selected.
+It contains a FunctionName attribute with the function name, and a trigger attribute that specifies what triggers the function (eg. a HTTP request).
 For more information on the function method, refer to the Azure Functions C# developer reference article.

 - host.json – This file describes the global configuration options for Functions host.
 For an example file and information on the available settings for this file, see the host.json reference for Azure Functions.